zyoonkim/zyoonkim/README.md

 ## About

-I'm a developer interested in machine learning, artificial intelligence, developer tools, and computer vision.
+I'm a developer interested in machine learning, artificial intelligence, developer tools, and full-stack development.
 I enjoy building products that combine software engineering with practical problem solving.

 Currently working on:
 - Fantasy Football Waiver Wire Reporter (for Mac) with Rust